rogomdi/warehouse/README.md

 Continuous integration and continuous deployment (CI/CD)
 ---
 The steps defined in CI workflow are the following:
-- Build: This step compiles all the microservices.
+- Build: This step compiles the code.
 This step runs on every pipeline
 - Test: The mission of this step is to run all tests in the project
     - CI on every push: This pipeline only runs unit tests on this step.
     - CI on PRs and main branch: It runs unit and integration tests.